10 Icons of Manitoba's North

 Clearwater Lake, The Pas/OCN

-Beluga whales, Churchill
+Beluga Whales, Churchill

-Summer in Churchill welcomes droves of a white mammal…but it’s not the one you’re thinking.
+Summer in Churchill welcomes droves of a white mammal—but it’s not the one you’re thinking.
 The western Hudson Bay population of beluga whales is estimated at 58,000, and thousands of those enter the nearby Churchill and Seal River estuaries for feeding and breeding.
 Companies such as Sea North Tours offer beluga viewing day tours by boat as well as kayaking or paddle boarding.
 Lazy Bear Expeditions offer multi-day, guided packages to experience belugas by a large passenger boat with underwater viewing windows or by getting water level via Beluga AquaGliding™.

 Flinty's Boardwalk, Flin Flon

 For those with a firm belief that Manitoba is a flat, prairie province, Flin Flon will come as a surprise.
 Built up on rock outcrop, the landscape of this hilly town can be best seen with a hike along Flinty's Boardwalk.
-The 4.2 kilometre trek brings you around the perimeter of Ross Lake with spectacular views and interpretive signage that explains how the rock below was formed by volcanic rocks that erupted underwater millions of years ago.
+The 4.2 km trek brings you around the perimeter of Ross Lake with spectacular views and interpretive signage that explains how the outcrop was formed by volcanic rocks that erupted underwater millions of years ago.
 It ends with a steep climb atop the orange rocks with a lovely vista of the town.

 Wekusko Falls, Snow Lake

 Wekusko Falls is where the Grass River, which snakes its way across northern Manitoba, drops 12 metres through a series of rapids.
-There is a very short trail leading to one of two suspension bridges that cross the falls at two spots.
+There is a short trail leading to one of two suspension bridges that cross the falls at two spots.
 These bridges not only give an excellent vantage to photograph the falls, they also get you close enough to really sense the power of the tumbling Grass River.
-In sight of the falls are walk-in tenting sites – these may be some of the most beautiful campsites in all of Manitoba.
+In sight of the falls are walk-in tenting sites which may be some of the most beautiful campsites in all of Manitoba.
 Wekusko Falls Lodge also offers cabin rentals for family fishing adventures.

-Polar bears, Churchill
+Polar Bears, Churchill

 Wolf Mural, Thompson

 Travel the curated pathway and biking trail through the heart of Thompson that takes visitors past 16 points of interest, including the iconic 10-storey wolf mural reproduction of a famous Robert Bateman painting.
 The wolf keeps a watchful eye over this city planted deep in the boreal forest, and its gaze seemingly follows you no matter from which direction you approach it.
-Stroll the path up to it and take a pic - you'll understand why Thompson earned its moniker ‘the wolf capital of the world.’
+Stroll the path up to it and take a photo—you'll understand why Thompson earned its moniker ‘the wolf capital of the world.’

 Karst Spring, Grass River Provincial Park